rico-hengst/tropos.heatmap_missing_files/README.md

 2020-01-30 10:00:00, 0.5
 ```

-* as panda DataFrame
+* as pandas DataFrame
     * the values in the column 'data' should be a dtype: datetime64[ns]
     * the values in the second column shouls be float or integer

 In general
-* the data can contain gaps and
+* the provided data can contain gaps and
-* the data can be provided un-sorted.
+* the provided data can be un-sorted in terms of date or datetime.

 ## Requirements